sherlock-project/sherlock/README.md

 # change the working directory to sherlock
 $ cd sherlock

-# install python3 and python3-pip if not exist
+# install python3 and python3-pip if they are not installed

 # install the requirements
 $ pip3 install -r requirements.txt